 China and Japan produce most green teas.
 Taiwan produces some green teas, but they are far less common than oolongs.
 A flavored green tea I’ve come across often in Taiwan is sweet osthmanthus green tea (桂花綠茶).

 Oolongs are semi-oxidized teas, generally ranging from 10% (lighter, closer to a green tea in characteristics) to 80% (darker, more robust, closer to a black tea).
 As such, oolongs are highly varied.
 They can be steeped multiple times, and each steeping produces different flavors.
 Taiwan’s oolong teas are prized by tea connoisseurs around the world and can fetch astronomical prices.

 Black Tea (“Red Tea” in Mandarin) (紅茶)

 Black tea leaves are fully oxidized, giving them the most robust flavor.
-They are most common in the West, and produced mainly in India and Sri Lanka, though China does produce some as well.
-Many of them are blends, and sometimes flavors are added (for example the addition of oil of bergamot produces Earl Grey tea).
-Sun Moon Lake black tea is Taiwan’s most famous.
+They are the most common kind of tea consumed in the West, and produced mainly in India and Sri Lanka, though China does produce some as well.
+Many of them are blends, and sometimes flavors are added (for example the addition of oil of bergamot to produce Earl Grey tea).
+Sun Moon Lake’s black teas are the best in the country.